andweeb/presence.nvim/README.md

 #### Notes
 * Requires [Neovim 0.5](https://github.com/neovim/neovim/releases/tag/v0.5.0) or higher
 * Rich Presence should work automatically after installation (unless you're using WSL, in which case [see here](https://github.com/andweeb/presence.nvim/wiki/Rich-Presence-in-WSL))
+* If you're using an unofficial Discord package on Linux ([flatpak](https://flathub.org/apps/details/com.discordapp.Discord), [snap](https://snapcraft.io/discord), etc.), you may need to follow some instructions to expose the Discord socket on your system (e.g. [flatpak instructions](https://github.com/flathub/com.discordapp.Discord/wiki/Rich-Precense-(discord-rpc)))

 ## Configuration
 Configuration is not necessary for Rich Presence to work.
 But for those that want to override the default configs, the following options are available to configure in either Lua or VimL.